All Products

 • Backup vault storage capacity fee

-• Mirror vault storage capacity fees and cross-region replication traffic fees from the backup vault that are generated after you enable cross-region replication
+• Mirror vault storage capacity fees and cross-region replication traffic fees that are generated after enabling cross-region replication

-Fees for resources, such as disks, that are used after you restore from a backup point
+Fees for resources such as disks that are used after a restore from a backup point

 NAS